Fidelia Bridges often felt lonely and sad, but her exquisite paintings convey a lyrical joy in the birds and flowers she loved.

 In 1881, she began working for Louis Prang, the Boston printer who popularized the Christmas card in America.
 She continued with Prang until 1899.
 In the meantime, she worked as a governess to Mark Twain’s three children.

 By 1890 she was living in Stratford, Conn.
 Two years later she moved to Canaan, Conn., where she lived in a cottage on a hill that overlooked a stream.
 Notable American Women, 1607-1950 described her thus:

 She soon became a familiar village figure, tall, elegant, beautiful even in her sixties, her hair swept back, her attire always formal, even when sketching in the fields or riding her bicycle through town.
 Her life was quiet and un-ostentatious, her friends unmarried ladies of refinement and of literary and artistic taste who she joined for woodland picnics and afternoon teas.

 She wore black in the winter, gray linen in the summer.

 She visited her brother Henry in England.
 He had become a tea-taster in London and collected Asian art.
 Her paintings developed an Oriental cast, with asymmetrical composition and blank backgrounds.

 She died May 14, 1923, and was buried in the Mountain View cemetery in Canaan, where a bird sanctuary was named after her.
 For years afterward, her friends put wildflowers on her grave on Memorial Day.

-Her work can be seen in the Metropolitan Museum of Art, New Britain Museum of American Art, Peabody Essex Museum and the Wadsworth Atheneum Museum of Art.
+In New England, the New Britain Museum of American Art, Peabody Essex Museum and the Wadsworth Atheneum Museum of Art exhibit her paintings.

 This story about Fidelia Bridges was updated in 2019.